MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/nested-resiliency.md

 ### Can I convert an existing volume between two-way mirror and nested resiliency?

-No, volumes cannot be converted between resiliency types.
+No, volumes can't be converted between resiliency types.
 For new deployments on Azure Stack HCI, Windows Server 2022, or Windows Server 2019, decide ahead of time which resiliency type best fits your needs.
 If you're upgrading from Windows Server 2016, you can create new volumes with nested resiliency, migrate your data, and then delete the older volumes.

 ### Can I use nested resiliency with multiple types of capacity drives?

 Yes, just specify the `-MediaType` of each tier accordingly during [step 1](/concepts/includes/create-volumes-with-nested-resiliency.md#step-1-create-storage-tier-templates-windows-server-2019-only) above.
 For example, with NVMe, SSD, and HDD in the same cluster, the NVMe provides cache while the latter two provide capacity: set the `NestedMirror` tier to `-MediaType SSD` and the `NestedParity` tier to `-MediaType HDD`.
-In this case, note that parity capacity efficiency depends on the number of HDD drives only, and you need at least 4 of them per server.
+In this case, the parity capacity efficiency depends on the number of HDD drives only, and you need at least 4 of them per server.

-### Can I use nested resiliency with 3 or more servers?
+### Can I use nested resiliency with three or more servers?

-No, only use nested resiliency if your cluster has exactly 2 servers.
+No, only use nested resiliency if your cluster has exactly two servers.

 ### How many drives do I need to use nested resiliency?

-The minimum number of drives required for Storage Spaces Direct is 4 capacity drives per server node, plus 2 cache drives per server node (if any).
+The minimum number of drives required for Storage Spaces Direct is four capacity drives per server node, plus two cache drives per server node (if any).
 This is unchanged from Windows Server 2016.
-There is no additional requirement for nested resiliency, and the recommendation for reserve capacity is unchanged too.
+There's no other requirement for nested resiliency, and the recommendation for reserve capacity is unchanged too.

 ### Does nested resiliency change how drive replacement works?